-It’s based on the theory that throughout the day we encounter numerous little mental stresses that store themselves inside our body.
+It’s based on the theory that we encounter numerous minor mental stresses that store themselves inside our body throughout the day.

-These can be released with breathing exercises just like physical tensions can be released through a massage.
+These can be released with breathing exercises, just like physical tensions can be removed through a massage.

-The technique is really simple.
+The technique is straightforward.
 Several times a day, when you have a spare moment or two, take a few moments to think about whatever has stressed you.

 Try it once, right now.
 It’s a remarkably effective technique. when you release your stress numerous times throughout the day you’ll usually find that by the end of the day you hardly feel stressed at all.